 - What are you reading right now?

 - Be yourself!
-The key to getting admitted, and also being happy at college, is matchmaking.
+The key to getting admitted, and also being happy at university, is matchmaking.
 Bring your best, most authentic self so that the admissions officer interviewing you can decide if this is the right fit.
 Don't forget to thank the interviewer when you're done.